emmanuelmartinezs/Election_Analysis/README.md

 # ELECTION ANALYSIS
 Create an Election Analysis "PyPoll" with Python
 ## Overview of Project

-### Purpose
-A deep dive into Excel, as we know, Excel is a tool that can be used across all Organizations areas, including from household budgeting to complex financial analysis.
-Learning from the intricacies of Excel will draw on (and enhance) skills we may have already, like computer literacy, data literacy, and quantitative reasoning.
+A Colorado Board of Elections employee has given you the following task to complete the election audit of a recent local congressional election.

+1. Calculate the total number of votes cast.
+2. Get a complete list of candidates who received votes.
+3. Calculatae the total number of votes each candidate received.
+4. Calculate the percentage of votes each candidate won.
+5. Determine the winner of the election based on popular vote.

+## Resources

+* Data Source: election_results.csv
+* Software: Python 3.9, Visual Studio Code 1.50.0

 For more information, read the [`Documentation on Python data typess`](https://docs.python.org/3.6/library/stdtypes.html#numeric-types-int-float-complex).

 ## Analysis and Challenges
 In this project, our final Python script will need to be able to deliver the following information when the script is run:

-- Total number of votes cast
+1. Total number of votes cast
-- A complete list of candidates who received votes
+2. A complete list of candidates who received votes
-- Total number of votes each candidate received
+3. Total number of votes each candidate received
-- Percentage of votes each candidate won
+4. Percentage of votes each candidate won
-- The winner of the election based on popular vote
+5. The winner of the election based on popular vote

 #### Our Challenge Data Background
 > After giving you an overview of the election audit tasks, we wants to go over the steps required in detail.
 Showing you a technique commonly used by programmers to write steps of their code, which is called `pseudocode`.
 Pseudocode will make the audit easier to present to nontechnical colleagues and stakeholders.